 |Accept 'As Built' Run Book and on-Going Operations Manual (as applicable)||

 A run book is a compilation of the procedures and operations of the system which is used as a reference by system administrators.
 An effective run book contains all the information needed to perform day-to-day operations and to respond to emergency situations; the run book typically includes procedures for anticipated scenarios and step-by-step decision trees.

 |Transition Production-Ready System to Production Environment||Follow the Implementation Plan.|

-|Monitor Key Performance Indicators (KPIs)||KPIs are high level snapshots of an organization or a business process using specific predefined measures to target performance levels.
+|Monitor Key Performance Indicators (KPIs)||KPIs are high-level snapshots of an organization or a business process using specific predefined measures to target performance levels.
 Initial as well as on-going monitoring once the project is closed helps a business understand what is working well and where improvement is needed.|

 |Conduct Phase Gate Review||

-For governance and practical purposes the PGR is designed to assure the project is ready to begin the Close Phase and to make sure it still meets the needs that were true at the Proposal/Request period.
+For governance and practical purposes, the PGR is designed to assure the project is ready to begin the Close Phase and to make sure it still meets the needs that were true at the Proposal/Request period.
 The documents created during the Transition Phase are reviewed to verify the project is ready and complete before it reaches the Close phase.

 |Accept Completed Project Deliverables||

-Ensure that the project is approved and accepted by relevant stakeholders, including if applicable the IT Security Team.
+Ensure that the project is approved and accepted by relevant stakeholders, including if applicable to the IT Security Team.